menggf/tsd/README.md

     It is especially designed for the sequences with complex genomic structure, e.g. the virus integrated sequences.

-	Before usage, users need to install BWA and build the genome reference index.
+	Before usage, users need to install (1) BWA and build the genome reference index. and (2) R for drawing the plots.
 	Only two parameters are mandatory: -s and -G.

     Usage: